 - Nerve pain

 - Not being able to take part in some activities

 Breast reduction surgery generally isn't recommended for people who:

 - Are very obese

 You can have breast reduction surgery at any age — sometimes even as a teenager.
-But if your breasts aren't yet fully developed, you might need a second surgery later in life.
+But breasts that aren't yet fully grown might need a second surgery later in life.

-- Differences in the size, shape and symmetry of the surgically altered left and right breasts, which might lead to further surgery to improve your appearance
+- Differences in the size, shape, and look of the left and right breasts

 How you prepare

 - Look at your medical history and overall health